RANGE-kit/RANGE/README.md

 ```bash
 pip install .
 ```
-Examples are provided in the "examples" directory.
+Examples are provided in the "examples" directory. "input_detailed_example.py" provides additional explanation of keywords.

 ## Acknowledgment